burakoskay/-fs-/sequence_diagram.md

     browser->>server: GET <br>https://studies.cs.helsinki.fi/exampleapp/main.css
     activate server
-    Note right of browser: The HTML document contains a stylesheet so the browser makes a request for it. server-->>browser: Server sends the css file
+    Note right of browser: The HTML document contains a reference to css so the browser makes a request for it. server-->>browser: Server sends the css file
     deactivate server